State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Introduction

+However, the literature often reflects fragmented adoption of DTs, primarily focusing on specific predictive tasks within limited sectors such as aerospace and manufacturing.
+This underscores a significant gap in the comprehensive study of DTs' broader applicability and integration into PMx frameworks across various industries~\cite{van2022predictive}.
+Despite the acknowledged potential of DTs to enhance predictive analytics and maintenance scheduling, existing studies rarely explore how these technologies can be seamlessly integrated into the diverse operational contexts typical of different industrial sectors~\cite{liu2018digitaltwin,falekas2021twin}.
+This lack of extensive research highlights the need for more detailed studies that not only demonstrate the technical capabilities of DTs but also their practical effectiveness and scalability~\cite{errandonea2020twin}.
+Addressing this need will provide clearer insights into how DTs can be tailored and effectively implemented to meet the unique challenges of various industries, thereby optimizing maintenance processes and enhancing system reliability across the board.

-Despite the nearly exponential rise in DT literature published over the past decade \cite{kunzer2022digital}, the definition of what a DT is and consists of is constantly changing, often times to stake novelty claims to the idea in specific technical fields.
-This lack of consensus in defining DTs---both across fields and within specific disciplines---has led to a diverse interpretation of the concept, thereby complicating the realization of the aforementioned vision and its ability to readily overcome the challenges facing PMx automation.
-This incoherence leads to inefficiencies in knowledge transfer, collaboration, and progress across the field.
-A primary challenge impeding the widespread adoption of PMx DTs across the industrial sector lies in the variability inherent in the requirements for PMx systems as perceived by different stakeholders \cite{li2020toward}.
+Compounding these challenges is the lack of a consistent definition of what constitutes a DT.
+Despite the nearly exponential rise in DT literature published over the past decade~\cite{kunzer2022digital}, the definition of what a DT is and consists of is constantly changing, often times to stake novelty claims to the idea in specific technical fields.
+This lack of consensus in defining DTs -- both across fields and within specific disciplines -- has led to a diverse interpretation of the concept, thereby complicating the realization of the envisioned benefits and its ability to readily overcome the challenges facing PMx automation.
+This discrepancy leads to inefficiencies in knowledge transfer, collaboration, and progress across the field.
+A primary challenge impeding the widespread adoption of PMx DTs across the industrial sector lies in the variability inherent in the requirements for PMx systems as perceived by different stakeholders~\cite{li2020toward}.